Variable Projection Algorithms: Theoretical Insights and A Novel Approach for Problems with Large Residual: Variable Projection for Separable Nonlinear Problem with Large Residual

 This facilitates the computation of the update for the nonlinear parameters:

-where $\beta^k$ denotes the update step size, which can be procured via the backtracking method to ensure a decrement in the objective function.
+where \( \beta^k \) denotes the step size at the \( k \)-th iteration, determined through a backtracking line search strategy that satisfies the Armijo condition \cite{armijo1966minimization,nocedal1999numerical} to ensure a sufficient decrease in the objective function at each iteration.

-The algorithm delineated above, VPLR, which is specifically designed for separable nonlinear optimization problems with large residual, can be encapsulated as Algorithm 1.
-By compensating for the impact of large residual through methods (\ref{3-1}-\ref{3-4}), and in conjunction with the fundamental conclusion of Theorem 2, it is not difficult to discern that our proposed VPLR demonstrates a superior convergence rate compared to the standard VP algorithm.
+The algorithm {outlined} above, VPLR, specifically designed for separable nonlinear optimization problems with large residual, is summarized in Algorithm \ref{alg:1}.
+By compensating for the impact of large residual through equations \eqref{3-1}-\eqref{3-4}, and in conjunction with the fundamental conclusion of Theorem \ref{theorem2.2}, it is not difficult to discern that our proposed VPLR demonstrates a superior convergence rate compared to the traditional VP algorithm.